Raimi Merritt: Wakeboarding career

-Raimi Merritt first fell in love with wakeboarding when she was 9 years old and started participating in amateur tournaments by the time she was 11 years old.
-She won her first ever tournament that she entered in.
+Raimi Merritt first fell in love with wakeboarding when she was nine years old and started participating in amateur tournaments by the time she was 11 years old.
+She won her first-ever tournament that she entered in.
 When she started winning most of the amateur tournaments she participated in, she realized how great she was in the sport.
 In 2007, and by the age of only 15 years old, she had turned pro.
-When she turned pro, she moved to Orlando, FL to live with her older sister, Mia to continue training with her coach, Glen Fletcher, who is a former pro wakebaorder.
+When she turned pro, she moved to Orlando, Florida, to live with her older sister, Mia to continue training with her coach, Glen Fletcher, who is a former pro wakebaorder.

-In 2008, only one year after Raimi turned pro she was named Queen of Wake's "Rookie of the Year", and won her first world championship title in that year.
-After that she was named female rider of the year from 2009-2013.
-Since then, she has gone on to win 10 world championship titles with her last one being in Linyi, China in 2014 at the Water Ski and Wakeboard Federation's Wakeboard World Cup.
+In 2008, only one year after Raimi turned pro, she was named Queen of Wake's "Rookie of the Year", and won her first world championship title in that year.
+After that she was named female rider of the year from 2009 to 2013.
+Since then, she has gone on to win 10 world championship titles, with her last one being in Linyi, China, in 2014 at the Water Ski and Wakeboard Federation's Wakeboard World Cup.
 She surprised everyone with this win, after being out for most of the 2014 season due to injury, she was cleared shortly before the tournament and ended up winning even in rough conditions.
 She has now won more world cup titles than any other female in wakeboarding history.

-She first gained real popularity in the sport because she was the first female rider ever to land an "s-bend" (wakeboarding trick which is a raley with a 360 degree overhead rotation) behind a boat.
+She first gained real popularity in the sport because she was the first female rider ever to land an "s-bend" (wakeboarding trick which is a raley with a 360 -degree overhead rotation) behind a boat.
 Others had landed it in a cable park, but it is much more difficult to do behind a boat because of the lower angle of the rope.
 Since then, she has gone on to land many other tricks that other females have not been able to in the past.
 Her daredevil instincts have also landed her many injuries, but that hasn't stopped her.
 She has suffered injuries such as torn biceps, a dislocated kneecap, and two broken ankles.
 Her coach, Fletcher, said that at one tournament, she had an ankle injury that she probably shouldn't have been riding on in the first place, but she wanted to go so bad that when she couldn't find her tape for her ankle, she ended up taping her ankle in duct tape.